scrapy/scrapely/README.rst

 you want to use Scrapely in production, you should use train() with caution and make sure it annotates the area of the page you intent being annotated.

-Alternatively, you can use the Scrapely tool to annotate pages.
+Alternatively, you can use the Scrapely command line tool to annotate pages, which provides more manual control for higher accuracy.

 License
 =======